BrianJosephThompson/national-parks-uml/README.md

 ## Decription

 Below is the a class diagram for the National Parks System.
 This diagram models the various classes within the National Park System, their attributes, and corresponding behaviors.
-Additionally following the Notes on Diagram section there is a class table that goes into detail on class behaviors and gives example objects for each class.
+Additionally following the Notes on Diagram section there is a class table for additional color.
 ## National Parks Class Diagram

 ![Class Diagram](./Diagrams/National_Parks_UML.png)